pgerber/rust-clippy/README.md

 Instead of adding the `cfg_attr` attributes you can also run clippy on demand:
-`cargo rustc --features clippy -- -Z no-trans -Z extra-plugins=clippy` (the `-Z no trans`, while not neccessary, will stop the compilation process after typechecking (and lints) have completed, which can significantly reduce the runtime).
+`cargo rustc --features clippy -- -Z no-trans -Z extra-plugins=clippy` (the `-Z no trans`, while not necessary, will stop the compilation process after typechecking (and lints) have completed, which can significantly reduce the runtime).

 ### As a cargo subcommand (`cargo clippy`)